 No time?
 No worries.
-We’ve picked a few road trips that can be done over a weekend or just a couple of days, depending whereabouts in Scotland you’re starting from.
+We’ve picked a few short road trips in Scotland that can be done over a long weekend or just a couple of days, depending whereabouts in Scotland you’re starting from.

-Flee the city to the west coast for a weekend.
-Travelling north west from Glasgow along the A82, your first stop has got to be Loch Lomond & The Trossachs National Park, where you’ll find an enchanting myriad of Munros, lochs and forests to explore.
-The National Park has some beautiful drives of its own with uniquely designed viewpoints installed throughout the landscape, including the An Ceann Mòr at Inveruglas.
+Flee the city and drive from Glasgow for a weekend in the west coast.
+Travelling north west from Glasgow, along the A82, your first stop has got to be Loch Lomond & The Trossachs National Park, one of the great places to go for a drive from Glasgow.
+As well as Munros, lochs and forests to explore, the National Park has some beautiful drives of its own, with uniquely designed viewpoints installed throughout the landscape, including the An Ceann Mòrat Inveruglas.

 Hop back in the car and continue onwards to Oban, where you’ll pass many beautiful sights along the way; the highest point on the road is called the Rest and Be Thankful, where you can stop to ogle the Instagram-worthy views, say hello to the hairy Highland cattle dotted across the countryside, or have a wee break in the traditional town of Inveraray on the banks of Loch Fyne.

-Travel from Edinburgh via the daring and delightful towns of East Lothian, for a weekend by the coast.
-This drive is ideal for those who love to be beside the seaside, but don’t want to be in the car for too long.
+Drive from Edinburgh for a weekend by the coast.
+The delightful towns of East Lothian are great places to go for a drive from Edinburgh and are ideal if you love to be beside the seaside, but don’t want to be in the car for too long.